py-sdl/py-sdl2/doc/modules/sdl2ext_ebs.rst

     identifier label for data that is maintained in the application world itself.

-    As such, it is an composition of components, which would not exist without the entity identifier.
+    As such, it is a composition of components, which would not exist without the entity identifier.
 The entity itself is non-existent to the application world as long as it does not carry any data that can be processed by a system within the application world.